The decibel (dB) is a logarithmic unit for expressing ratios. For a unitless ratio :

 The formula is for power ratios.
 For amplitude ratios (voltage, current, or anything else whose square is power), use :

-This is because , so a power ratio corresponds to an amplitude ratio , and .
+Because , a power ratio corresponds to an amplitude ratio , and .

 Rule of thumb: for power, for amplitude.
 Confusing these is the single most common error in dB calculations.